 To earn a Master of Business Administration degree, students must complete 10 core courses in five areas: Accounting, Management, Finance, Management Information Systems and Marketing Management.
 Additionally, students must take two graduate business electives for a total of 36 credit hours.

 Students may be able to transfer up to two graduate courses (six credit hours) with a grade of B or better from other accredited graduate programs with approval from the program coordinator.
 Courses accepted for transfer to the MBA program must have been earned at a college or university that is recognized by a regional accrediting body authorized by the U.S. Department of Education.

-- Students must submit evidence of a Bachelor’s degree from an accredited institution, and have a cumulative GPA of 2.5 or better.
-In addition, students must take the Graduate Management Aptitude Test GMAT.
+Prospective MBA students must meet the university’s Graduate School admissions requirements, including having a bachelor’s degree from an accredited institution and a cumulative GPA of 2.5 or better.
+In addition, students must also:

 - Take the Graduate Management Aptitude Test (GMAT) or have three to five years of managerial experience and an undergraduate GPA of at least 2.75.
 A decision on exemption from the GMAT requirement in lieu of professional experience will be done on a case by case basis.

 - Hold a business undergraduate degree or meet the following requirements:

 - at least one quantitative course in mathematics (beyond basic algebra), statistics, quantitative methods, finance, accounting or economics; and